Paulliant/argoverse-forecaster/README.md

 # Argoverse Forecaster

 This project is developed as part of the Python Programming course for the 2023 semester.
-It addresses the problem of trajectory prediction by proposing a feature extraction-based approach.
+It addresses the problem of trajectory prediction by proposing a **feature extraction-based approach**.
 By optimizing traditional regression models and incorporating neural network features, this project demonstrates the superiority of algorithms that rely on meaningful, manually extracted features.

 Team Name: LocationMind